mikedmor/GoogleSheetsMiningTrackerForNicehash/readme.md

 This repositiory contains all the files I used to put together my Google Sheets Mining Tracker.
 In order to use this correctly you will need a webserver that supports php, cron, and mysql.
+*Note: Skip to Step 5 for an Version 1.5 which does not require a webserver and only uses NiceHash API*

 Alternatively with some tweaks the ImportJSON.gs script you could also use a paid source or just paste the data manually into the MiningPayments & PriceHistory workbooks.